NYC FOAM BAN VICTORY!

 As a part of the recent “New Plastics Economy” report produced by the World Economic Forum and the Ellen MacArthur Foundation, leaders of 15 global brands—including Dow Chemical, Coca-Cola, L’Oreal, Unilever, and Procter & Gamble—recommended that polystyrene products be phased out. (https://newplasticseconomy.org)

-The polystyrene industry claims that a ban will hurt low income communities, yet low income New Yorkers are more likely to be eating hot foods in toxic styrene containers on a regular basis, perhaps even microwaving food in polystyrene.
-Many families may not be informed about the dangers of styrene leaching into hot food and may not know that microwaving food in polystyrene is not advisable and hazardous.
+The polystyrene industry claims that a ban will hurt low income communities, yet low income New Yorkers are more likely to be eating hot foods in toxic styrene containers on a regular basis, and more likely to negatively impacted by the transport and incineration of our garbage.

 Recycling dirty styrofoam

 Styrene, the main component of styrofoam,